openstack/keystone/doc/source/configuration.rst

 ..
 WARNING::

-    Running Keystone under eventlet has been deprecated as of the Kilo release.
+    Running keystone under eventlet has been deprecated as of the Kilo release.
     Support for utilizing eventlet will be removed as of the M-release.
-The recommended deployment is to run Keystone in a WSGI server (e.g. ``mod_wsgi`` under ``HTTPD``).
+The recommended deployment is to run keystone in a WSGI server (e.g. ``mod_wsgi`` under ``HTTPD``).

 Keystone can be run using either its built-in eventlet server or it can be run